ASU/webspark-drops-drupal7/profiles/panopoly/modules/panopoly/panopoly_core/README.txt

 * Packages a customized design for the Panels IPE experience
 * Includes @font-face support for Open Sans font
 * Defines a custom day and time format
+* Defines an "Administor" and "Editor user role
 * Provides a global "Categories" taxonomy with Panelizer support
 * Custom styling for the CTools dropbutton and jQuery UI modals
 * Provides defaults about the Panopoly App Server for use by Apps.module